operator-framework/operator-sdk/proposals/ansible-helm-addapi.md

 ## Motivation

-As of today, SDK CLI can be used only to add additonal APIs for Go based Operators.
+As of today, SDK CLI can be used only to add additional APIs for Go based Operators.
-Ansible/Helm operator developers are not able to create additonal APIs via CLI, once the original project scaffolds.
+Ansible/Helm operator developers are not able to create additional APIs via CLI, once the original project scaffolds.
 Today, developers have to manually add necessary files to the project scaffold.

 ## Goals

-* Ansible/Helm operator developer can use existing SDK CLI commands to create additonal APIs as needed.
+* Ansible/Helm operator developer can use existing SDK CLI commands to create additional APIs as needed.
 * Ansible/Helm operator developer should be able to use flags necessary for Ansible/Helm as used in `operator-sdk new`CLI. for adding additional APIs as well.
 * Ansible/Helm operator developer can find supported documentation for the same.